 Dangerous driving is arguably the most serious offence a motorist can face.
 Sentencing is severe and often includes a prison sentence.
-Under the Road Traffic Act 1988 a person will be regarded as driving dangerously if:

 If your dangerous driving case involves a fatality then the advice you need may differ from what is outlined here depending on the circumstances.
 Please contact us for an informal chat so we can give you bespoke advice about your particular case.

 Dangerous driving is classed as an “either-way” offence.
 This means that the case can be heard in either the Magistrates or Crown Court depending on how serious it is.

 If your case is heard in the Crown Court then you could face more severe penalties as their powers are greater than those of the magistrates’ court.
 The Crown Court may impose up to two years in prison and impose an indefinite driving ban.
 By comparison, the maximum prison sentence available to the magistrates’ court is 12 months imprisonment and a 2-year disqualification.
 Where the court is heard is not always in your hands, yet the venue is hugely significant due to the disparity in the sentencing powers of each court and the way trials are conducted.